moechofe/lowresrmx/asset.dev/manual.md

 - **a layer** is a background layer of 64x64 cells,
 - **a cell** is a square of a layer that shows one character, so 8x8 pixel.

-Check background [registers](#Registers) for information about the memory mapping and data format.
+Check background [registers](#registers) for information about the memory mapping and data format.

 ### Sprites

-LowResRMX offers 170 sprites, each with:
+Retro Game Creator offers 170 sprites, each with:
 - X and Y position,
 - a dimension of 8x8, 16x16, 24x24 or 32x32 pixels,
 - a character number for the top left one,